Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Database Description

 \subsection{Geographical and Instrumentation Details}

 In our study, we used DAS and AIS data collected over a 10-day period between June $16^{th}$ and $25^{th}$ 2023, to develop models for vessel detection and localization.

 The dataset was recorded using a $28\,km$ long pre-existing ocean-bottom fiber-optic cable in the Southern Bight of the North Sea offshore Zeebrugge, Belgium~(see Fig.~\ref{fig:geographical-location}).
 The fiber-optic cable was originally installed to monitor a power cable from an offshore wind farm facility .
-The cable is buried between $1.4\,m$ and $7.2\,m$ below the seafloor, with an average burial depth of $4.7\,m$.
+The cable is buried between $1.4\,m$ and $7.2\,m$ below the seafloor, with an average burial depth of $4.7\,m$, which provides a good acoustic coupling between the seabed vibrations and the fiber~\cite{paap2025leveragin}.
 The Alcatel OptoDAS interrogator~\cite{OptoDAS} was used for strain data acquisition.
 It is a phase-measuring DAS system that uses optical pulse compression reflectometry to extend the measurement range.
 The gauge length in this case is $L\approx10\,m$, which is significantly larger than the nominal optical resolution of the system ($1\,m$), related to the bandwidth of the optical probing signal used.
 This significantly reduces the sensitivity issues related to fading points.

 The interrogator operates with a spatial resolution of $10.21\,m$ (channel spacing), creating $2774$ simultaneously recording strain sensors, and generating differential phase data signals at a $f_{s}=3125\,Hz$ sampling frequency.
 These raw signals are further preprocessed following the procedure described in Section~\ref{sec:signal-preprocessing}.